mathur/android_external_iotop/README.md

 -t, --time            add a timestamp on each line (implies --batch) -q, --quiet           suppress some lines of header (implies --batch)
 ```

-## Android Port
-This is a version of (iotop)[https://github.com/Tomas-M/iotop], ported for Android devices.
-To use it, include it in your external source tree when building an AOSP variant of Android.